sonyarianto/rubete/README.md

 ## Features

 - User authentication and management.
-- Connection to MySQL database using Diesel.
+- Connection to MySQL database.
+Using SeaORM as the ORM layer.
 - Easy to understand and extend, as long as you follow the existing structure and understand Rust and Ntex basics.
 Everything starts from `main.rs`.
 The `src` directory contains the core application logic, organized into subdirectories for different modules and functionalities.
 - Environment configuration using `.env` file.